-Wasco is capable of providing the full suite of Engineering, Procurement and Construction (EPC), Maintenance and Operations Services through a combination of in-house and trusted sub-contractors.
+Wasco provides Engineering, Procurement and Construction (EPC), Maintenance and Operations Services through a combination of in-house resources and trusted external contractors.
 The integrated team at Wasco has the capability to remove traditional contract boundaries between the project functions and operate as a single team.
 The combined EPC approach has successfully delivered complex projects with exceptional cost and schedule outcomes due to efficiencies gained by utilising the correct resources for the task and a reduction in effort managing interfaces between project functions.
-Wasco’s parts and service business function further enhances the team performance by providing specialist operating and maintenance information during the EPC process.
+Wasco’s parts and service business further enhances the team performance by providing specialist operating and maintenance information during the EPC process.
 Strong relationships with key sub-contractors also allows Wasco to seamlessly transition the project into the commissioning and operations phases.

-Wasco Australia is proud to reach completion and achievement of first gas delivery through Westside Corporation’s expansion facilities at Moura Central Gas Compression facility.
-The project included design, supply and installation of balance of plant and installation of an additional Waukesha-GE 6 Throw Reciprocating gas compressor and TEG dehydration skid.
+Wasco was EPC contractor for the expansion of Westside Corporation's Moura Central Compression Facility.
+The project included design, supply and installation of balance of plant and installation of two additional Waukesha-GE 6 Throw Reciprocating gas compressors and TEG dehydration.
 Wasco carried out Civil, Structural, Mechanical, Piping, Instrumentation and Electrical scope as well as upstream pipeline and slug catcher supply and installation.
 The project also featured design and installation of a steel driven pile design system for all skids, pipe racks and supports.
-Wasco’s Shailer Park and Moura teams were joined by partner sub-contractors Amcor Excavations, DFI Energy Services, Comlek, SDP Contracting, Precision Pipe Engineering and Piping Solutions as well as Westside Corporation project and operations to complete this complex brown field project safely.
+Wasco’s Shailer Park and Moura teams were joined by partner sub-contractors and the Westside Corporation project and operations team to complete this complex brown field project safely.

 A component of one of Wasco’s major customers continuing coal seam gas development includes modification of existing gas compression facilities.
 Wasco worked with it’s customer to add an additional gas engine driven rotary screw compressor at an existing field compression facility.
 The project featured piping and control system additions and modifications as well as Waukesha / Ariel equipment installation and commissioning assistance.